nebiolabs/rsvAB-sequencing/README.md

 ### Overview

-For analyzing Oxford Nanopore Technologies (ONT) sequencing data from RSV samples generated using the NEBNext multiplex PCR approach, we recommend using a Galaxy workflow that aligns reads to RSV A and B reference genomes and generates consensus sequences with comprehensive quality metrics.
+To analyze sequencing data from RSV samples generated using the NEBNext multiplex PCR approach on an ONT sequencer, we recommend using a Galaxy workflow that aligns reads to RSV A and B reference genomes and generates consensus sequences with comprehensive quality metrics.

-**Workflow Name:** NEB ONT RSV
-**Description:** A simple workflow to align ONT reads to RSV A or B reference genomes and generate consensus sequences.

 ### About Galaxy